JBZoo/CSV-Blueprint/README.md

     # Data validation for the entire(!) column using different data aggregation methods.
     # Every rule is optional.
     aggregate_rules:
+      preset: my-preset/login           # Add preset aggregate rules for the column.
+See README.md for details.

       is_unique: true                   # All values in the column are unique.

       # Check if the column is sorted in a specific order.